benchristel/process-to-processes/src/SoftwareDevelopment/CodeIsForHumans.md

 </div>

-At first glance, task of programming appears to consist of writing code to make a computer perform some desired function.
+At first glance, the task of programming appears to consist of writing code to make a computer do something useful for us.

 That's certainly part of it, but it's not the whole story.